[options] [action] [ebuild | tbz2file | class | dependency] ...

 --upgradeonly (-U)

 Updates packages, but excludes updates that would result in a lower version of the package being installed.
 SLOTs are considered at a basic level.
+This option is deprecated and should not be used anymore.
+Please use the /etc/portage/package.* files from now on.

 --usepkg (-k)